Welcome

 covers of four of them, and you can order them direct from his website.

 Backtracks.
 Hot Rods.
 Superstox.
 F2s in Devon and Cornwall.
-Good-old-days magazine: if you're visiting this website because you

-appreciate the good old days, then you should think about Oval Track Classic magazine.
-The first issue came out in Spring 2009, from YBA Publications, the folks who brought you Short Circuit Magazine.
-Here's their issue #3 cover:
+Spring 2009, from YBA Publications, the folks who brought you Short Circuit Magazine.
+It ran to a total of six issues.
+Here's the issue #3 cover:

 Fiat tin on it; it's a Jones-crafted dead ringer, a Heritage car